-Here you will find hidden corners like rows of cypresses, picturesque views, dirt roads and secluded farms that will be the perfect subject for your most beautiful photos.
+Here you will find hidden treasures like rows of cypresses, picturesque views, dirt roads and secluded farms that will be the perfect subject for the most beautiful photos.
 But do you know what are the most photographed things in this area?
-In this article we want to suggest you the most beautiful, photographed and suggestive views.
+In this article we will tell you about the most beautiful, photographed and suggestive views.

 Here are the 7 most photographed spots of the Crete Senesi.